Abou Ben Adhem (poem): Analysis

 The poem is written in a narrative style, and it is structured into four stanzas of 5, 5, 4 and 4 lines.
 Here, the stanzas are 'closed' and so are the couplets (the pairs of rhyming lines), — i.e., they end with punctuation.
 While the poem is metrically flexible, it essentially displays an iambic pentameter style.

 The poem draws from Arabian lore, where in the Islamic month of Nous Sha'ban, God takes the golden book of mankind and chooses those dear to Him who He will call in the coming year.
 Thus indirectly, this is also a poem about a 'blessed death'.
 Leigh Hunt's source for this was Barthélemy d'Herbelot, Bibliothèque orientale, first published in 1697.
 However, while d'Herbelot has Abou-Ishak-Ben-Adhem ask God to write him down as one who is a friend of those who love the Lord ('écrivez-moi, je vous prie, pour l'amour d'eux, en qualité d'ami de ceux qui aiment Dieu'), the poem has him say "Write me as one, that loves his fellow men".

 Russell Jones, in the Journal of the Royal Asiatic Society, writes that the identification of Abou Ben Adhem with Ibrahim ibn Adham was through two notes by Henry Beveridge and Vincent Arthur Smith in the same journal in 1909 and 1910.

 Legacy

 The verse "Write me as one who loves his fellow men" came to be used in Hunt's epitaph, unveiled by Lord Haughton in 1869 at Kensal Green in North Kensington.

 The poem is mentioned as a subject for public recital by a child character in Arnold Bennett's novel Hilda Lessways (1911).

 The composer Edgar Bainton set an edited version of the text in his composition of the same name, published in 1919.

 The musical Flahooley (1951) features a genie named Abou Ben Atom, based on either Ibrahim or Abou played in the original Broadway production by Irwin Corey.

+The 1966 film Alfie features Michael Caine's titular character reciting the poem at bedtime to the infant son he had with Julia Foster's character.

 In the Not the Nine O'Clock News episode "Don't Get Your Vicars in a Twist" (1980), a sketch featured a reading of the poem, with Rowan Atkinson's part delivered in mock-Welsh gibberish.